sgryphon/dotnet-distributed-tracing-examples/README.md

 ## [1) Basic example](src/1-basic/ReadMe.md)

-Front end is a little special, so lets just start with server to server calls.
+The web front end needs to be handled a little different, so the first basic example involves server to server calls between the Web API and a back end Web Service.
 Distributed trace correlation is already built into the recent versions of dotnet.

 **NOTE:** If you have trouble with HTTPS, or do not have certificats set up, then see the section at the end of this file for HTTPS Developer Certificates.